Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 An editor who promises a very fast turnaround on a complex project.
 Documentary editing does not compress well.
 Fast promises usually produce superficial cuts.

 An editor who does not ask about budget, deliverables, or timeline in the first conversation.
-This is not rude.
-It is basic project management, and its absence suggests it will be absent throughout.
+This signals that basic project management will be missing throughout.

 An editor whose rate is significantly below market.
-Pricing too low almost always means inexperience, desperation, or misunderstanding of scope.
-All three are problems.
+Pricing too low usually means inexperience or a misunderstanding of scope.

 Working with me on your next project